 There’s someone else you need to notify when you move, either in-state or out-of-state: your car insurance company.
 You should tell your insurer, by phone or online, as soon as possible when you’re moving to a new address, but the processes will be different depending on whether you’re moving in the same state or across state lines.

 If you’re moving in-state, you just need to notify your insurer that you have a new address and that your car is garaged somewhere different.
-But you should know that even moving a short distance from your old place could have an effect on your insurance rates.
+But you should know that even moving a short distance from your old place could have an effect on your car insurance rates.

 Your premium is calculated based on a number of factors, but your address and ZIP code have a lot to do with how much you pay for car insurance.
 If your new address is somewhere with more traffic or higher crime rates, you may have to pay more for car insurance.
 It could be worth shopping around for a new policy if the rate hike is significant.

 If you’re moving out-of-state, notifying your car insurance company can be a little more complicated.
-Before you move, you should talk to your insurer and find out if they operate in your state to begin with.
+Before you move, you should talk to your insurer and find out if they operate in your new state to begin with.
 If they don’t, you should shop around for a new policy that starts as soon as you move.

 If they do operate in your new state, make sure that your current policy meets your new state’s minimum requirements for car insurance.
 You can change your address with your current insurer as long as they still provide coverage in your new state, but that will likely affect your premiums.
 You may still want to shop around for new coverage just to see if you can get a better deal on car insurance at your new address.